DEV Trusted User Guide

 Knowing when to use a “thumbsdown” vs. a “Flag to Admins” reaction can be confusing.
 The following guidelines should help.

 - that are purely linking to external content (e.g. "read more here")

 - that are advertising a product or service in a distasteful way (e.g. stealthy or dishonest marketing tactics)

 - that are factually incorrect

 - that are clearly spam (completely off-topic, etc.)

 - that do not abide by our Code of Conduct (i.e. posts that are negative and exclusive)

-Using the 1-10 scale (1: beginner; 10: most advanced), rate what you believe a post's experience level to be.
-While this is somewhat subjective, just use your best judgement taking into account any bias you may have based on your own knowledge of the topic.
-This will help us bring more relevant posts to each individual's feed depending on their experience level.
+Using the 1-5 scale (1: novice; 5: expert), rate what you believe a post's experience level to be.
+While this is somewhat subjective, just use your best judgment taking into account any bias you may have based on your own knowledge of the topic.
+This will help us bring more relevant posts to each individual's feed depending on their chosen experience level.

-To do the above two things (suggest-a-tweet & rate experience levels) in bulk, visit: dev.to/mod!
+To use all of the features described above in bulk, visit: dev.to/mod!